-- Fees paid for returning officer duties for referendum are paid separately; these are determined by the statutory instruments for the referendum (the fees order); - Fees paid for elections duties for Heads of Service are determined by the Returning Officer with regard to any government guidance issued for that election; - Car mileage reimbursed for business miles, at the rate of 28p/32p/35p/43pp per mile, this is determined by petrol or diesel engine and the cc rating of the car.
-Gross car insurance is reimbursed subject to a maximum of the NJC Essential Car user lump sum rate.
+- Fees paid for returning officer duties for referendum are paid separately; these are determined by the statutory instruments for the referendum (the fees order); - Fees paid for elections duties for Heads of Service are determined by the Returning Officer with regard to any government guidance issued for that election; - Car mileage reimbursed for business miles, at the rate of 28p/29p/32p/35p/443/45pp per mile, this is determined by petrol or diesel engine and the cc rating of the car.
+Gross car insurance is reimbursed subject to a maximum of the NJC Essential Car user lump sum rate. - A temporary honorarium payment of £5000 per annum for covering a vacant Head of Service post, from March 2017 for a period of up to 18 months.